DHT11 Sensor With Raspberry PI and Python

 - high speed micro SD card (at least 16 GB, at least class 10)

-You may also find it useful to evaluate a sensors kit (like Elegoo Starter Kit) which is a cost-saving solution if you want to test many sensors for different purposes.
+You may also find it useful to evaluate a sensor kit which is a cost-saving solution if you want to test many sensors for different purposes.

 Step-by-Step Procedure

-Please refer to the following picture to connect Raspberry PI with the DHT11 sensor:
+Please refer to the following picture for wiring, according to the Raspberry PI pinout:

 Install OS (Raspberry PI OS Lite)

 Start preparing your Operating System.
-You can install the fast Raspberry PI OS Lite (without Desktop environment) or you can also opt for Raspberry PI OS Desktop, using its internal terminal.
+You can install the fast Raspberry PI OS Lite (without a Desktop environment) or opt for Raspberry PI OS Desktop, using its internal terminal.

 Make sure your OS is up to date with the following commands: